Lextuga007/Philosopher-Analyst-Netlify/content/intro-r/nhsr-intro/FAQ/index.md

 ### Slides/RStudio/GitHub doesn't show or work

-Often problems with the slides not showing, RStudio Connect not loading and GitHub losing functionality is due to being on a VPN (Virtual Private Network).
+Often problems with the slides not showing, RStudio Connect not loading and GitHub losing functionality is due to being on a VPN (Virtual Private Network)/Network.
 My Trust, for example, does not allow RStudio Connect and whilst I can view GitHub, I'm not able to do some things like download zip files.

+To download the html files to work offline or off a VPN/Network go to the [NHS-R Community GitHub Repository](https://github.com/nhs-r-community/intro_r/tree/gh-pages) and click on the green button `Code` to download the zip file.
+As these slides are built using {xaringan} the zip file contains folders `css`, `libs` and `img` which the slides needed to be created but which are not needed if you are looking at them locally.
+They are `self-contained` so you can delete these folders with no impact on the slides.

 ### Why does the course use the Cloud?